 Choosing a Vaccine

 All three vaccines are very safe and effective at preventing severe illness, hospitalization and death.
-The most important thing is to get vaccinated, with whatever vaccine is available to you.
+The most important thing is to get vaccinated.

 It is hard to directly compare the vaccines effectiveness since they were tested at different times and in different locations.
-Johnson & Johnson trials were conducted more recently, when there was higher levels of COVID-19 transmission, and in countries that have high levels of the new variants of concern.
+Johnson & Johnson trials were conducted more recently, when there was a higher level of COVID-19 transmission, and in countries that had high levels of the new variants of concern.
 Even under these circumstances, the vaccine prevented hospitalizations and deaths.

 Another difference is how the vaccines can be stored and distributed.
-The Johnson & Johnson vaccine is more stable and can be kept in a refrigerator, making it easier to transport and reach people who cannot travel to a vaccination site.
+The Johnson & Johnson vaccine is more stable and can be kept in a refrigerator for longer, making it easier to transport and reach people who cannot travel to a vaccination site.